TRANSFERRING STOCK

 Please let us know so that we may lift the stop on your certificate.
 If your stock has already been replaced by a new certificate, you must return the old certificate to us immediately for cancellation.

-Written authorization from the Registered Shareholder is required to change a mailing address.
-Please communicate your new mailing address to us via email or U.S. mail.
+Log into ClearConnect or complete this form and upload it.
 You will be required to identify the account by providing the name of the security, the name of the registration as reflected on the stock certificate or Book (DRS/DRIP) Statements, the last four digits of your social security or tax identification number and your old address.

 As a Transfer Agent we do not have a license to discuss valuation of securities.
 Please reach out to a broker or financial counsel to determine the current value, or visit a reputable stock quotation site.